backbone-paginator/backbone.paginator/README.md

 * **Collection.howManyPer(n)** - set the number of items to display per page

-###Paginator.clientPager
+##Paginator.clientPager

 The `clientPager` works similar to the `requestPager`, except that our configuration values influence the pagination of data already returned at a UI-level.
 Whilst not shown (yet) there is also a lot more UI logic that ties in with the `clientPager`.
 An example of this can be seen in 'views/clientPagination.js'.

 ####1.
 Create a new paginated collection with a model and URL
-As with `requestPager`, let's first create a new Paginated `clientPager` collection, with a model and base URL:
+As with `requestPager`, let's first create a new Paginated `Backbone.Paginator.clientPager` collection, with a model and base URL:

 ```javascript
     var TagsClient = Backbone.Paginator.clientPager.extend({